How should I pay when traveling in Europe?

 Travel money cards

-Key takeaways: Paying in Europe
+Key takeaways: How to pay for things in Europe

 Credit, debit, cash, digital: Your payment choices when traveling to Europe are almost as plentiful as places to visit.
 It might help to think about the different situations you’ll find yourself in and plan accordingly.
-And if you want to earn rewards while traveling, consider applying for a travel credit card from Capital One.

 Related Content